How to Grow Your Small Business

 If you’re one of them, well this time my guess is no one even has to tell you really, because your gut probably already knows that something very different is happening this time around.

-Old school marketing results are decreasing because everyone has a powerful computer disguising itself as a smartphone in their pocket.
+Old school marketing results are decreasing because everyone has a powerful computer in their pocket disguising itself as a smartphone.
 It’s that simple.

 It’s highly likely that the very future of your business depends on you understanding this one single fact.
-If you’re still a doubter then ask the next 100 people you meet how and where they look for new products, services, or companies.
+If you’re still a doubter, ask the next 100 people you meet how and where they look for new products, services, or companies.
 You will know after that.

 “The currency of business now is attention.
-If you don’t get that, your business is massively vulnerable.” – Gary Vee
+If you don’t get that, your business is massively vulnerable.” – Gary Vaynerchuk

 Fiber optic cable brought high-speed Internet access which allowed for smooth streaming of video and audio and a full multimedia experience.